GioByte10/American-Sign-Language-Glove/README.md

 <img align="left"  width="300" height="300" src="_assets/ble_model_v.png">

 [BLE](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) data is organized and shared through services and characteristics.
-As the [ArduinoBLE Library](https://www.arduino.cc/reference/en/libraries/arduinoble/) expalins, BLE works kind of like a bulletin board.
+As the [ArduinoBLE Library](https://www.arduino.cc/reference/en/libraries/arduinoble/) explains, BLE works kind of like a bulletin board.
 A peripheral device postes all services, which are a collection of characteristics, while the characteristic is the actual data value we want to share.
 In our case, the peripheral device would be the board, while the central device is the phone with the Android App.
 We have a single service: `messageService` and two characteristics: `predictionCharacteristic` and `sentenceCharacteristic` to send the instantaneous prediction and the sentence, respectively.